Turf Talk

 weeds

-Thistles are probably the most difficult weeds to control in Manitoba.
-The Canada thistle can grow to over 6 feet tall!
-Just imagine the root structure that supports something like that.
-That’s where your problem lies.
-Thistles reproduce in two ways; through seeds, and through rhizomes.
+We hear you.
+Did you know Canadian thistles can grow to over 6 feet tall?!
+But to answer your question — the problem lies in the root structure.
+Thistles reproduce in two ways, through seeds and through rhizomes.
 Rhizomes are shallow roots that run close to the surface and eventually sprout new plants.
-Thus, where you find one thistle, you will likely find a whole family of them.
-They will spread into your lawn from a neighbour’s unkept flowerbeds as well.
+If you find one, you find a whole family of them.
+They can spread into your lawn from a neighbour’s unkept flower beds as well.
 Unless the entire family of weeds is wiped out, they will continue to be a constant problem.
 Treating the few small thistles on your side of the fence will not solve your problem since you will only be poisoning a small segment of the cluster.
 You may weaken the root mass, but not enough to kill it.
-It will continue to…
+It will continue to thrive and eventually new weeds will spread back into your lawn.

 Posted in Weeds | Comments closed